flashlight/text/bindings/python/README.md

             return (outstate, -1)
 ```

 LMState is a C++ base class for language model state.
-Its method ``compare`` (compare one state with another) is used inside the beam-search decoder.
+Its `compare` method (for comparing one state with another) is used inside the beam search decoder.
-It also has method ``LMState child(int index)`` returning a state which we obtained by following token with this index from current state.
+It also has a `LMState child(int index)` method which returns a state obtained by following the token with this index from current state.

-Thus all states are organized as a trie.
-We use ``child`` method in python to create this trie in a correct way (will be used inside decoder to compare states)
-and then we can store additional info about state inside ``mapping_states``.
+All LM states are organized as a trie.
+We use the `child` method in python to properly create this trie (which will be used inside the decoder to compare states) and can store additional state data in `mapping_states``.

-This language model can be used as (also printing the state and its additional stored info inside ``lm.mapping_states``):
+This language model can be used as follows.
+Here, we print the state and its additional stored info inside `lm.mapping_states`:

 ```python
     custom_lm = MyLM()